 In the simplest terms, passivating stainless steel is a way to prevent it from rusting/corroding.
-In many people's minds stainless steel is a wonder metal that does corrode.
+In many people's minds stainless steel is a wonder metal that doesn't corrode.
 This is not true - some grades of stainless steel are much less corrosion resistant than others and others, even 316 stainless steel (often referred to as marine grade or surgical steel) can corrode - especially if contaminated

 What is stainless steel passivation?